Minor Red Cell Antigens and Fetal Hemolytic Anemia

 The incidence of the Kell (anti-K1) antibody has been increasing in the United States.
 Kell has surpassed anti-RhD as the leading antibody associated with HDFN in many countries where anti-D immunoglobulin is routinely used.
 Kell alloimmunization is often caused by prior transfusion because Kell compatibility was not considered during cross-matching blood.

 Once a maternal antibody associated with HDFN is detected, an indirect Coombs titer should be obtained.
 Care of patients with sensitization to atypical antigens that are known to cause HDFN should be the same as that for patients with D alloimmunization.
-Similar titer levels should be used to guide care except in Kell-sensitized patients because Kell antibodies do not correlate with fetal status.
+Similar titer levels should be used to guide care except in in mothers who have previously had an affected fetus or neonate and in Kell-sensitized patients because Kell antibodies do not correlate with fetal status.

-Management may also include paternal testing to see if the patient’s partner is heterozygous for the antigen.
-If he is found to be negative for the antigen and there is no question of paternity, no further testing is warranted as the fetus will not be at risk for HDFN.
+Management also includes determination of paternal erythrocyte antigen status.
+If the biologic father is negative for the antigen and there is no question of paternity, no further testing is warranted as the fetus will not be at risk for HDFN.
 If paternal testing returns positive, zygosity testing should be requested from the blood bank as a heterozygous state can be detected through serologic testing.
 Cell-free fetal DNA testing is only clinically available for Rh (D) in the United States, while in Europe assays are available for c, E, and Kell antigens.